 A whopping 92.5 per cent of shops in Conwy are proudly run by local traders.
 It’s an astonishing feat, which places Conwy in Britain’s top five places for independent shops."

 Narberth has described itself as ‘the Bond Street of Wales’.
 But we know what they mean.
 It’s a lovely little market town, and they are justifiably proud of having Pembrokeshire’s best selection of independent shops.
-It’s notably strong on food, art, footwear and clothing, and there’s usually a winter carnival to get the festive season off to a flying start.
+It’s notably strong on food, art, footwear and clothing, and there’s usually a Christmas market to get the festive season off to a flying start.